petlindg/dat076/server/API_Specification.md

 ```
 POST /userData/purchaseActivePowerUp
 Request Body : { powerupActiveId: string } - ObjectId of the powerup to purchase as a string
-Increments the parsnipPerClick of logged in user by parsnipPerClick of purchased object and notes the purchase.
+Increments the parsnipsPerClick of logged in user by parsnipPerClick of purchased object and notes the purchase.
 Price is calculated automatically
 200 on success, 403 if user can not afford the purchase, 404 if user or powerup not found, 500 on other errors
 ```
 ```